 Yes, it isn’t just the tears, emotions, pains and tiredness that get us, our skin plays up too.
-As if feeling rubbish on the inside wasn’t enough, our skin decides it wants to make us feel under par on the outside too.
+As if feeling rubbish on the inside wasn’t enough, our skin decides it wants to make us feel under par on the outside too and period acne appears.
 And then it all disappears, only for it all to return just a few weeks later.

-So why does this happen?
+So why does period acne happen?
 Why does being on our period mean that our acne prone skin becomes a pain in the proverbial?
 And is there anything we can do about it?

 Like most of the problems we experience when it comes to our periods, we can blame our hormones for the acne spots we experience when we’re on our period.